PrajwalVandana/maestro-cli/readme.md

 - play songs in reverse order with the `-r` or `--reverse` flag
 - loop playlist with the `-l` or `--loop` flag
 - shuffle playlist on loop with the `-r` or `--reshuffle` flag
+- show an audio visualization with the `-V` or `--visualize` flag
+  - you may notice some wait time for the visualization to properly load the first time a song is visualized (~7 seconds), but after that the visualization is cached and should load quickly
 - works with headphone buttons (and the Touch Bar and Siri!) on Mac using the Now Playing Center!
 - works with Discord status! (pass the `-d` or `--discord` flag)

 While playing:
 - like a song and want to play *that specific song* on loop? click `l` while playing to toggle loop mode (not the same as passing `-l` to `maestro play`!)
 - seek with left/right arrow keys
-- volume up/down with [ and ]
+- volume up/down with `[` and `]`
-- delete selected song (not necessarily the currently playing song) with `d`
+- remove selected song (not necessarily the currently playing song) from current playlist with `d`
 - scroll with mouse or up/down arrow keys to scroll the selected song
 - `c` to toggle clip mode
+- `v` to toggle visualization mode
 - `m` to mute
 - `r` to replay a song
 - `a` to add a song by ID to the end of the playlist